Select a language to view our site with

 • Grof's theory of transcending ego-centered consciousness and the spiritual, mystical, and transcendent dimensions of human experience.

 • Jungian theory of the unconscious, collective psyche, and archetypes.
+Practice of active imagination and work with the Shadow.

-• Neuroscientific theories of trauma and neuroplasticity.
+• Neuroscientific theories and practices of trauma and neuroplasticity.

 • Cultural and societal dimensions of consciousness, emphasizing cross-cultural psychiatric approaches and anthropological perspectives on ritual and collective consciousness, including shamanism, neo-shamanism, and contemporary transpersonal practices.